F-Genij/RcourseSpring2019/README.md

 By the end of the week, you should email your WPA to me to receive credit.
 While I will keep track of how often you submit your WPAs, I will *not* grade them.
 You should however try to reply to each of the questions in the assignment in order to get a pass.

-## Quiz
+## Mid-term quiz
 In week 8 there will be a quiz.
-This serves three purposes: 1) It will help me track how well you are doing in the course and whether you need help; 2) It will help you check how well you are grasping the materials; and 3) It will be used as part of your assessment.
+This serves three purposes: 1) It will help me track how well you are doing in the course and whether you need help; 2) It will help you check how well you are grasping the materials.

 #### Time/Place
 The quiz will take place during class on the **16th of April (14:15)**.
-You will have 1 hour to complete the quiz.
-If you can not attend class this week you should have contacted me to discuss alternatives.
+You will have 1 hour and a half to complete the quiz.

-## Final Project
+## Final quiz
-At the end of the course you will complete a final analysis project.
-In this project, you will produce a report containing several key analyses from a dataset of your choosing.
-If you have a specific dataset you would like to analyze (such as from your thesis, or one available from a paper you are interested), you are welcome to use it.
-However, you will be provided with a list of tasks to complete/questions to answer which you must be able to complete using your dataset.
-Most Experimental datasets should be appropriate.
-If you do not have an appropriate dataset, I will assign one to you.
-I will give you more details about the project later in the course.
+In week 14 there will be a final quiz.
+You have to complete more than 50% of this quiz to pass the course.
+The final quiz will be similar to the mid-term Quiz (open book, will require loading and manipulating data-frames, plotting to explore the data, and finally a few confirmatory analyses).
+The 2 weeks before the final quiz will serve as a recap to prepare for the final quiz.

+#### Time/Place
+The quiz will take place during class on the **28th of May (14:15)**.
+You will have 1 hour and a half to complete the quiz.

 ## Grading
 This is a pass / fail course.
-Passing the course is not difficult.
-If you work hard, ask lots of questions, turn in your WPAs, pass the quiz and complete the final analysis project, you'll pass the class.
-You can miss up to 2 classes throughout the whole course.
+To pass the course, you should turn in your WPAs in time, miss up to 2 classes, and pass the final quiz.

 ## Tips
 Learning R will be challenging, but ultimately rewarding.
 However, it will be a lot easier if you ask questions.
 Here are the best ways to ask.